ztuowen/llguidance/docs/syntax.md

 DIGIT: /[0-9]/
 ```

-Additionally, extended regex nodes can be defined using `%regex { ... }` syntax.
+Additionally, "structured" regex nodes can be defined using `%regex { ... }` syntax.

 #### Substring